nilxam/labsconf_2015/staging_project_mlin.md

 Max Lin <mlin@suse.com>

 ## Introduction
-As you know openSUSE introduced Staging Project in the openSUSE Factory development model[1], it is a gate to ensure new changes will not breaking Factory too much, and it is an important part that we can perform a rolling release distribution of openSUSE - Tumbleweed. openSUSE Factory are received tons of new changes everyday, new changes often brings many new features and new fixes, but it also could means we can found new problem/bug as well, especially a core package change is deemed to have the potential to break so much in Factory, the Staging Project should(must be) catch those issues, and block bad requests merge to Factory till developer fix the breakage.
+As you know openSUSE introduced Staging Project in the openSUSE Factory development model[1], it is a gate to ensure new changes will not breaking Factory too much, and it is an important part that perform a rolling release distribution of openSUSE - Tumbleweed. openSUSE Factory are received tons of new changes everyday, new changes often brings many new features and new fixes, but it also could means we can found new problem/bug as well, especially a core package change is deemed to have the potential to break so much in Factory, the Staging Project should(must be) catch those issues, and block bad requests merge to Factory till developer fix the breakage.

 ### Basic workflow
 The basic workflow of Staging Project as this picture shown[2].